 Some of the most practical AI tools are the ones that automate repetitive tasks: sorting emails, summarizing meetings, scheduling follow-ups, and connecting systems.
 We look at workflow automation platforms and the emerging category of AI agents that can handle multi-step tasks on your behalf.

 More tools do not always mean better results.
 We close with a practical framework for evaluating AI tools against your organization's actual needs: cost, complexity, data privacy, and mission alignment.
-You will leave with a checklist for assessing any tool and deciding whether it deserves a spot in your workflow.

 Designed to Meet You Where You Are